So does coconut oil and baking soda face mask really take years off your age?

 It feels squeaky clean and soft though.

 Baking soda obviously is a super good natural exfoliant, so I’m not fully surprised about the squeaky clean feel.

-I’m going to keep up with this mask once a week, for at least a month, before I can jump to any serious conclusions about its effectiveness.
+I’m going to keep up with this mask 2-3 times a week, for at least a month, before I can jump to any serious conclusions about its effectiveness.

 Bottom line: I knew it wasn’t gonna make me look 10 years younger, and I truly wasn’t expecting that.

 But I love how it gave my skin a nice instant glow and super softness.
 My skin looks and feels fresh, like really fresh.

 So if you give it a go, do so with some realistic expectations.

 Also, do it once a week, as recommended, to really get the best out of this baking soda and coconut oil mask.